“If I can make it there, I’ll make it anywhere!”

 If you are sitting on a rooftop terrace with a view over Manhattan, you will pay for that.
 Either your cocktail will be as much as a main course, or you will pay an entrance fee.
 Or even both.

-This rule also applies to apartments, if it has a view, it will be expensive.
+This same rule also applies to apartments: if it has a view, it will be expensive.

 Sales Tax

 Always remember that in NYC restaurants the sales tax and tip will be added in the end.
-Which always leads to shocker moments when it’s time to pay the bill.
+Which always leads to sticker shock moments when it’s time to pay the bill.

-This is common practice in the US, not just in New York, so keep that in mind if you plan to travel more of the country.
+This is common practice in the US, not just in New York, so keep that in mind if you plan to travel more within the country.

 Tipping starts at 18% and most waiters and waitresses expect a minimum of 20%.
 Usually, they will have earned their tip.
-Their base salary is so low that tipping is very important to them.
+Their base salary is so low that tipping is very important to them and really where they earn their salary.

 Tipping